 The habit of discipline, as you know, is a process of growth.
 Once you start it grows quite naturally.
 And when the neurobiology of your mind gets that a new track is being used, it gets really exciting.

 By now you might be realizing that the last two lines in Ghandi’s quote are the most profound.

-- You start thinking of what your passionate about
+You start thinking of what you are passionate about

 God bless us all.